 Command Keyboard shortcut

-Move text cursor one character to the left
+Move text cursor one character to the left ←

-One character to the right $\rightarrow$
+One character to the right \rightarrow

-One line up 1
+One line up \uparrow

-One line down 1
+One line down \downarrow

-One word to the left [Ctrl] ←
+One word to the left Ctrl ←

-One word to the right [Ctrl] →
+One word to the right Ctrl →

-To the previous placeholder Ctrl Shift
+To the previous placeholder Ctrl Shift♠ ←

-To the next placeholder Ctrl 🛃
+To the next placeholder Ctrl ←

-Delete the character left of the text cursor Backspace 🗲
+Delete the character left of the text cursor Backspace ←

 Delete the character right of the text cursor Del

 Delete the word right of the text cursor Ctrl Del

 Switch between Insert mode and Overwrite mode Ins

 Insert current date Ctrl .

-Insert current time Ctrl]:
+Insert current time Ctrl:

 Command Keyboard shortcut

 Go to the previous slide PgUp 1

-Go to the next slide [PgDn↓]
+Go to the next slide PgDn ↓

+Insert an en dash (-) Ctrl Num-

+Insert an em dash (-) Ctrl Alt Num-

-Convert hexadecimal character code to corresponding Unicode character [Ctrl][Alt][Shift&][X]
+Convert hexadecimal character code to corresponding Unicode character Ctrl Alt Shift X

-\ For example, when you type in 20AC and then press this keyboard shortcut, a Euro sign will appear (since the Euro sign's character code is 20AC in the Unicode character set table).
+^{} For example, when you type in 20AC and then press this keyboard shortcut, a euro sign € will appear (since the euro sign's character code is 20AC in the Unicode character set table).